History of Buffalo Wild Wings in Timeline

 In October 1999, Buffalo Wild Wings opened its 100th location in Apple Valley, Minnesota, near its corporate headquarters, with 23 company-owned restaurants at the time.

-In December 1999, three venture capital firms and others purchased a majority stake of $8.5 million in shares of Buffalo Wild Wings, with plans to fund expansion expecting to have 260 sites by late 2003.
+In December 1999, three venture capital firms and others purchased a majority stake, $8.5 million in shares, in a private placement to fund expansion, expecting to have 260 sites by late 2003.

-In 2000, Buffalo Wild Wings, now calling its locations Buffalo Wild Wings Grill & Bar, tested several new sauces and added two to the menu along with its first dessert.
-The chain was in 19 states with 140 locations, including one in Buffalo, New York.
+In 2000, Buffalo Wild Wings tested several new sauces and added two to the menu, along with its first dessert.
+The chain, now calling its locations Buffalo Wild Wings Grill & Bar, was in 19 states with 140 locations by year-end, including one in Buffalo, New York.

 In late September 2001, Buffalo Wild Wings opened its 100th franchised location in West Lafayette, Indiana, marking a significant milestone in the company's national expansion.

-In October 2002, James Disbrow, one of the founders of Buffalo Wild Wings, passed away.
-Sally Smith continued as company executive, and Scott Lowery as vice president of franchise construction.
+In October 2002, James Disbrow, co-founder of Buffalo Wild Wings, passed away.
+Sally Smith continued as company executive, with Scott Lowery as vice president of franchise construction.

-November 21, 2003: Buffalo Wild Wings Begins Trading on NASDAQ
+November 21, 2003: Buffalo Wild Wings began trading on NASDAQ

-On November 21, 2003, Buffalo Wild Wings began trading on NASDAQ under the ticker symbol BWLD, marking its entry into the public stock market.
+On November 21, 2003, Buffalo Wild Wings began trading on NASDAQ under the ticker symbol BWLD.

-By late 2003, Buffalo Wild Wings had expected to have 260 sites after a funding round to support expansion.
+By late 2003 Buffalo Wild Wings expected to have 260 sites.

 By the end of the third quarter of 2003, Buffalo Wild Wings had 211 locations in 27 states.

-In 2010, Buffalo Wild Wings announced plans for expansion into Canada, marking its first venture into the international market.
+In 2010, Buffalo Wild Wings announced its plans to expand into Canada.

-In March 2013, Buffalo Wild Wings acquired a minority stake in PizzaRev, an upscale pizza restaurant chain.
+In March 2013, Buffalo Wild Wings acquired a minority stake in PizzaRev, an upscale pizza restaurant.

 In August 2014, Buffalo Wild Wings purchased a majority stake in the Rusty Taco chain.